A Replica-BCS theory for dirty superconductors: the Replica approach

-\end{widetext} where $\bs{y_k}=(y_{kx},y_{ky})$, $d\bs{y_k}=d y_{kx}d y_{ky}$, $Z_{0 k}(\bs{y_{k}})=\int D [\vec{s}_k] e^{-\beta f_{eff}(\vec{s}_k,\bs{y_{k}})}$ with \begin{widetext}
+\end{widetext} where $\bs{y_k}=(y_{kx},y_{ky})$, $\bar{U}=|\braket{U_i}|$, $d\bs{y_k}=d y_{kx}d y_{ky}$, $Z_{0 k}(\bs{y_{k}})=\int D [\vec{s}_k] e^{-\beta f_{eff}(\vec{s}_k,\bs{y_{k}})}$ with \begin{widetext}

 \end{widetext} where $\bs{s^\perp_k}=(s_k^{(x)},s_k^{(y)})$.
-Three mean-field order parameters are obtained in the replica-symmetric mean-field theory (see Appendix \ref{MFE} for details) including the average superconductor order-parameter $\Delta$, the Cooper-pair-glass order-parameter $h\varphi_-$ and the pseudo-gap parameter $h\varphi_+$ which are determined by the following self-consistent mean field equations at $T=0$,
+Three mean-field order parameters are obtained in the replica-symmetric mean-field theory (see Appendix \ref{MFE} for details) including the average superconductor order-parameter $\Delta$, the Cooper-pair-glass order-parameter $h\varphi_-$ and the Cooper-pairs amplitude parameter $h\varphi_+$ which are determined by the following self-consistent mean field equations at $T=0$,

 where $\braket{\braket{A(\bs{\vec{s}_k})}}_d$ consists of two averages given by